vigneshpai2003/viggy-circuits/README.md

 + `inductance`

 These arguments may be floats or functions of time that return floats.
-Resistance is mandatory while the rest are optional, there must be a battery in at least one wire in the circuit.
+Resistance is mandatory for ResistorWire.
+Inductance is mandatory for InductorWire.

 In case capacitance or inductance is given, `initCharge` and `initCurrent` respectively may also be given,